Would you like your Website with the menu across the top or down the side?

-A set color palate, a menu (typically across the top or on the side), an image slider, social media integration and an interior template and your done, right?
+A set color palate, a menu (typically across the top or on the side), an image slider, social media integration, and an interior template, and you are done, right?
 You very well could be and with thousands upon thousands of free and commercial templates that cover these bases (and much more), is there any reason to hire a designer for a full custom design anymore?

 So What is the Trend?

 What I am seeing more and more is that when all that is being focused on is a Website (versus a full branding exercise), many companies are opting to purchase a commercial theme and simply having it modified to meet their color scheme and other minor layout modifications.

 Create a Custom Design Based on a Commercial Template

 I think some organizations like the idea of having something that is truly unique represent their brand.
 However, to save money, they opt to hire a Web designer to create a unique design based on the layout of a commercial template.
 This saves development time as well as allows the designer to focus on a limited layout.
 I am personally seeing this approach is very popular amongst mid-size organizations.

 You Can Still Hire a Web Designer for a Truly Custom Design

 The current trend that I am seeing is that larger organizations with larger marketing budgets are still going through full custom design phases with their Web projects.
 I also see original design still being a larger focus when the exercise is one of branding versus just a Website.
 Granted a Website is a representation of a brand, but I think organizations often just assume the brand is represented (I’ll leave this topic for another blog post).